Senior Health Guide

 Emergencies in the Home While Alone

 Being home alone can give a senior a sense of independence, but it can simultaneously cause a great deal of anxiety for their loved ones and caregivers.
-Balance issues are a huge concern, as falls are the single leading cause of elderly adult injuries.
+Balance issues are a huge concern, as falls are the single leading cause of older adult injuries.
 Naturally, mishaps and falls can happen anywhere, even while outside one’s home.
 The good news in that there are some simple and affordable solutions for this problem.

 Solutions for Senior’s Emergency Needs